melasser22/newLms/README.md

-# Learning Management System Platform
+# Ejada SaaS Products Framework

-The **newLms** repository hosts the multi-tenant Learning Management System.
+The **newLms** repository hosts the multi-tenant Ejada SaaS Products Framework.
 It is built from Spring Boot microservices that share a common set of starters for security, observability, resilience, and Redis integration.
 An API Gateway fronts every service to provide a single edge entry point with authentication, tenant enforcement, subscription validation, and rate limiting.